 It can be a constructive outlet for the victim to speak with someone outside of the family.
 Counseling often helps a victim journey to healing emotionally.

 How do you know if you need counseling?

 - If you cut off your social life and feel yourself turning inward

 - If you are becoming depressed about your injury or can’t handle what happened to you

 - If you feel embarrassed about the way your appearance has changed due to your injury

 - If you don’t know how to focus on the present and continually focus on the accident and injuries you suffered

 You may need to talk with a counselor about your emotions and feelings.
 A counselor may be able to help you with your new realities and help you start healing emotionally.

 Although you didn’t have control over what happened to you as a Georgia DUI accident victim, you do have control over how you will handle the situation now.
 If you feel helpless and powerless, talk with a counselor and call a skilled Georgia DUI injury attorney to help you seek justice and regain control of your life.
-You can reach the Law Offices of Shane Smith today at 770-HURT-999 or (866) 979-1629 for a free consultation.
+You can reach Shane Smith Law today at 770-HURT-999 or (866) 979-1629 for a free consultation.